sthaanis/project_redesign/projectRedesign/read.md

 #### Project 1: Personalized Greeting Website

 In this project, we will create a simple Personalized Greeting website.
-This project takes name as an input from the user & greets the users.
+This project takes names as input from the user.
+Once the user submits their name, the website will greet the user.

 ```html
 <!DOCTYPE html>